The Tolerance Induction Program® (TIP)

 Though Dr. Randhawa is not able to see every patient, he is very involved in the program and creates the treatment plans for every patient.
 All of our providers are trained to execute and implement the treatment plans in a safe manner.

-Generally, we recommend continuing your child's current diet.
-The physician may make recommendations based on your child's specific case, but we typically recommend to continue to eat the foods they have been consuming previously without symptoms.
+Generally, we recommend continuing your current diet.
+The physician may make recommendations based on your specific case, but we typically recommend to continue to eat the foods you have been consuming previously without symptoms.
 Remember that decisions made for treatment consider a combination of all data that is being collected.

 When and Where Will My Onboarding Visit Be?

-Your Onboarding Visit will occur 2 - 4 weeks after your Tele-Boarding Visit at one of our California clinics.
+Your Onboarding Visit will be scheduled 2 to 4 weeks after you complete enrollment at our Long Beach, California Treatment Center.

 Do I have to stop all antihistamines prior to Onboarding?